open-ephys/gui-docs/source/User-Manual/Plugins/Bandpass-Filter.rst

 Filter parameters
 ------------------

-The bandpass filter has two parameters, :code:`LOW_CUT` and :code:`HIGH_CUT`.
+The bandpass filter has two parameters, **Low cut** and **High cut**.
 These parameters define the upper and lower cutoff frequencies of the filter, respectively.
 To change these values, simply type a different number into either text box.

 **Acceptable parameter range:** The minimum value for both parameters is 0.1 Hz, and the maximum value is 15,000 Hz.
 The low cut cannot be set to a value that's higher than the high cut, and the high cut cannot be set to a value that's lower than the low cut.